 Declining estrogen can bring a bunch of unwelcome bodily changes: vaginal dryness, erratic periods, sore breasts, hot flashes, night sweats, weight gain, interrupted sleep.
 Weve all been there: when our bodies dont feel their best, our emotions suffer.

 Given all the things woman experience during perimenopause and menopause, its hardly surprising our moods can be a little erratic.
 External stressors weigh in, too: caring for aging parents, dealing with a newly empty nest, problems in our relationships, financial worries as retirement approaches all are common in midlife, none are easy.

 There are lifestyle changes you can make to even out the peaks and troughs of menopausal mood swings.
 Engaging in regular self-care or taking care of yourself emotionally is huge.
 Being aware of hormones and nutrition is critical, for all sorts of reasons.
 Blowing off steam or beating hormonal moods with exercise great plan!
 Endorphins are terrific mood lifters.

-Another route to consider is engaging in mindfulness meditation.
 As Dr. Patricia Van Santen told us, Menopause is like a wild puppy.
 It runs around jumping, biting, snapping, and then goes to sleep.
 Meditation is like training the puppy: Stay.
 Breathe.
 Stay.
 Its OK.
 Breathe.